-- i. the apportionable income of the combined group, determined under [state definition of base income, including elimination of intragroup transactions] Section 3.C., and - ii. the taxpayer member's apportionment percentage, determined under [provisions on apportionment factors], including in the [property, payroll and receipts factor]\numerators the taxpayer's [property, payroll and receiptssales] as determined under this section, respectively,] associated with the combined group's unitary business in this state, and including in the denominator the [property, payroll and receipts] of all members of the combined group,

-\including the taxpayer, which property, payroll and sales are associated with the combined group's unitary business wherever located.
-[The [property, payroll, and receipts] of a partnership shall be included in the determination of the partner's apportionment percentage in proportion to a ratio the numerator of which is the amount of the partner's distributive share of partnership's unitary income included in the income of the combined group in accordance with Section 3.C.ii.(c). and the denominator of which is the amount of the partnership's total unitary income.
+- i. the business income of the combined group, determined under Section 3.C., and - ii. the taxpayer member's apportionment percentage, determined under [provisions on apportionment factors], including in the [property, payroll and sales factor]numerators the taxpayer's [property, payroll and sales, respectively,] associated with the combined group's unitary business in this state, and including in the denominator the [property, payroll and sales] of all members of the combined group, including the taxpayer, which property, payroll and sales are associated with the combined group's unitary business wherever located.
+The [property, payroll, and sales] of a partnership shall be included in the determination of the partner's apportionment percentage in proportion to a ratio the numerator of which is the amount of the partner's distributive share of partnership's unitary income included in the income of the combined group in accordance with Section 3.C.ii.(c). and the denominator of which is the amount of the partnership's total unitary income.

-C. Determination of the apportionble income of the combined group.
+C. Determination of the business income of the combined group.

-The apportionable income of a combined group is determined as follows:
+The business income of a combined group is determined as follows:

 - i.
-From the total income of the combined group, determined under Section 3.C.ii., subtract any income, and add any expense or loss, other than the apportionable income, expense or loss of the combined group. - ii.
-Except as otherwise provided, the total income of the combined group is the sum of the income of each member of the combined group [as determined under this state's laws], as if the member were not consolidated for federal purposes.
-The income of each member of the combined group shall be determined as follows: - (a) For any member incorporated in the United States, or included in a consolidated federal corporate income tax return, the income to be included in the total income of the combined group shall be the taxable income for the corporation after making appropriate adjustments under [state tax code provisions for adjustments to taxable income]. - (b) (1) For any member not included in Section 3.C.ii.(a), the income to be included in the total income of the combined group shall be determined as follows:
+From the total income of the combined group, determined under Section 3.C.ii., subtract any income, and add any expense or loss, other than the business income, expense or loss of the combined group. - ii.
+Except as otherwise provided, the total income of the combined group is the sum of the income of each member of the combined group determined under federal income tax laws, as adjusted for state purposes, as if the member were not consolidated for federal purposes.
+The income of each member of the combined group shall be determined as follows: - (1) (a) For any member incorporated in the United States, or that is included in a consolidated federal corporate income tax return and filing a federal corporate income tax return, the income to be included in the total income of calculating the combined group group's apportionable net income shall be the taxable income for the corporation after making appropriate such member's gross income, less the deductions provided under [state adjustments under [state tax code provisions for adjustments to taxable income], to base income], as if the member were not consolidated for federal tax purposes. - (2) (b) (1) For any member not included in Section 3.C.ii.(a), consolidated federal corporate income tax return but required to file its own federal corporate income tax return, the income to be included in the total income of calculating the combined group group's apportionable net income shall be such member's gross income, less the deductions provided under [state adjustments to base income].